oras-project/oras/docs/annotations.md

 Making annotations in Go is as simple as modifying the `Annotations` field of the [Descriptor](<https://godoc.org/github.com/opencontainers/image-spec/specs-go/v1#Descriptor>) struct objects before passing them to [oras.Push()](https://godoc.org/github.com/deislabs/oras/pkg/oras#Push) with or without the option [oras.WithConfig()](<https://godoc.org/github.com/deislabs/oras/pkg/oras#WithConfig>).

 The caller can pass the push option [oras.WithConfigAnnotations()](<https://godoc.org/github.com/deislabs/oras/pkg/oras#WithConfigAnnotations>) to make annotations to the default config.
-Similarly, The caller can pass the push option [oras.WithManifestAnnotations()](<https://godoc.org/github.com/deislabs/oras/pkg/oras#WithManifestAnnotations>) to make annotations to the manifest.
+Similarly, the caller can pass the push option [oras.WithManifestAnnotations()](<https://godoc.org/github.com/deislabs/oras/pkg/oras#WithManifestAnnotations>) to make annotations to the manifest.

 #### Retrieve Annotations